stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 .. sidebar::  Sidebar on open source

 	There is a magical feeling that happens when you release your code.
-	It comes in a variety of ways, but it always hits you the same.
 	*Someone is using my code?!*
 	A mix of terror and excitement.

-		| I made something of value!
-		| What if it breaks?!
-		| I am a real open-source developer!
-		| Oh god, someone else is using my code...

-	Writing good documentation helps alleviate the fear that comes from putting something into the world.
+	Good documentation helps alleviate the fear from putting something into the world.
+And remember, that fear occurs because you are doing something important to improve yourself or the world.
-	My favorite quote about this is something along these lines:

-		| Fear is what happens when you're doing something important.
-		| If you are doing work that isn't scary,
-		| it isn't improving you or the world.

-	Congrats on being afraid!
-	It means you're doing something important.

 You want people to use your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Documentation helps people see why your code is useful for them.
-Common reasons they
+Documentation shows people why your code is useful to them.
+There are a few
-won't use your code include:
+common reasons people don't use your code:

 * They don't know why your project exists or how it relates to their needs.
 * They can't find how to install your code.
 * They can't see how to use your code.

-There are decreasingly few people who will source dive and use any code out there
+Few people will source dive and use any code out there, but most people
-compared to the number of people who will use properly documented code.
+people will use properly documented code.
 If you love your project, document it so others can use it.

 You want people to help out